i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/DEVELOPMENT-LOG.md

 						    i[nstall] w[ar] f[rom] m[aven] <mvn-coords>

 					 Here install and from are the same for all commands.
-					 The i in install is correct, be cause there are other commands (not displayed) The f in from does not have to be typed.
+					 The i in install is correct, because there are other commands (not displayed) The f in from does not have to be typed.
 I don't know how to format it differently to make any sense.
-No brackets would inidicate the whole word must be typed.
+No brackets would indicate the whole word must be typed.
 					 Brackets around the whole word semantically indicate that the whole word is optional, which also isn't correct. -> keep it as it is.
 It's the best option of the three and good enough.